marjon-call/SmartSecRiddles/write_ups/6_NotForTrusting.md

 Because the original code is updating and checking `msg.sender` instead of `_for`, this actually blocks `Staking` from claiming again, regardless of the user.

-Whenever you see a smart contract hand over flow to an external contract, you meticulously check all possible interactions and possibilities of a reentrancy attack.
+Whenever you see a smart contract hand over flow to an external contract, you should meticulously check all possible interactions and possibilities of a reentrancy attack.

 Bonus Points if you noticed that a user who has not manually claimed and does not set `claim` to true while unstaking will lose out on their rewards.